 Domenica comes to RAMS after working within a myriad of disciplines developing a unique skill set which spans from major fund development and grant writing to digital marketing.
 By education, she is an expert in nonprofit and government operations, public health systems, fund development, program development, and compliance.
 By choice, she has become an expert in digital marketing, communications, equitable policy making, and collaboration for good.
-Fascinated with studying cultures and religions since she was young, Domenica has travelled and worked in several countries around the world.
+Fascinated with studying cultures and religions since she was young, Domenica has traveled and worked in several countries around the world.

 Domenica has an undergraduate degree in Psychology from UC Santa Barbara and a graduate degree in Public Health from Touro University.
-During her Masters program, she travelled to Ethiopia to research health perceptions and knowledge of the local Health Extension Workers.
+During her Masters program, she traveled to Ethiopia to research health perceptions and knowledge of the local Health Extension Workers.
 While there, she started to develop a health marketing versus health education model to share information.
 She currently is completing a Doctor of Business Administration degree at Touro University Worldwide with an emphasis on marketing and communications research.